Recoskie/JDasm/README.md

-Disassembler, and format decompiler.
+JFH-Disassembly.
 =============================

+Welcome to Java Forensics Hex editor.

+This is a platform independent application built in Java.

+Allowing you to decompile software, and do hex editing, and forensics, of binary files.

-This application supports Microsoft binaries .exe, .dll, .sys, .drv, .ocx.
+This application currently supports Microsoft binaries .exe, .dll, .sys, .drv, .ocx.

 This project makes binary formats visual, easy to map, and modify.